 “It’s all a ploy,” said neighbor, Bob Boldog, “He’s not going to demolish anything.”
 Boldog was one of several neighbors to attend the hearing in Rolling Meadows.

-To give Kostka time to determine if demolition would be cheaper than compliance, his attorney asked the judge for a two-month extension.
+To give Kostka time to determine if demolition would be his attorney asked the judge for a two-month extension.

 “It’s the same pony tricks,” said neighbor Brett Soukup, “We’ve already been through this.”
 Soukup said Kostka is just waiting to use the cold weather as an excuse to postpone work on his property.